Stateside (restaurant): Reception

-Condé Nast Traveler has described Stateside as "a serious restaurant that doesn't act like one".
+Condé Nast Traveler described Stateside as "a serious restaurant that doesn't act like one".
 The Stranger included Stateside in a 2017 overview of Seattle's best Vietnamese restaurants and said, "One of the best restaurants in Seattle, Stateside is consistently great, wearing its Vietnamese-French mash-up on its sleeve.
 The crispy duck fresh rolls are divine, the master stock crispy chicken rivals any other fried chicken in town (yes, Skillet, looking at you), and the tamarind beef and kohlrabi salad is a surprisingly delicate and interesting take on a dish you've had a million times and were unimpressed with."